Birmingham Classic (tennis)

+History

+Held at this location since 1982, it is the successor event to Midland Counties Championships (1882-1977) a combined event that was also held at the same venue.

 Prior to 2014, the event was part of the WTA's International series.
 Between 2014 and 2019, it was a premier level tournament.
 The 2020 competition was completely cancelled due to the COVID-19 pandemic.
 It was a WTA 250 event from 2021 until 2024.

 Sponsorship of the tournament has changed through the years, with the current sponsored name being the "Lexus Birmingham Open".
 Previously, the event has been called the "Rothesay Classic", "Viking Classic", "Nature Valley Classic", "Aegon Birmingham Classic", the "DFS Classic", the "Dow Classic", and the "Edgbaston Cup."